anadi-u/100daysofcloud/README.md

 Hello, my name is Anadi and I want to learn new skills and explore the field of cloud computing.

-I have started this challenge to get more hands-on exerperience on cloud services on a daily basis and document the same.
+I have started this challenge to get more hands-on experience on cloud services on a daily basis and document the same.

 I have recently completed my AZ 104 certification and by the end of this journey, I would want to polish my skills and would like to go for other cloud certifications.